clevelandmusicco/HothouseExamples/README.md

 > [!IMPORTANT]
 > Everything from this point on assumes:
 > * You have some knowledge of the [Electrosmith Daisy Seed](https://electro-smith.com/products/daisy-seed?variant=45234245108004)
-> * You understand [installing the Daisy Development Toolchain](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment) is not something we cover here, but having it installed is a pre-requisite if you want to write your own effects code
+> * You have some experience installing and working with development environments like [the Daisy Development Toolchain](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment); setting this up is not something we cover here, but having it installed is a pre-requisite if you want to write your own effects code

 If you're not familar with the Daisy Seed or its development environment, check out the [Electrosmith Daisy Ecosystem Wiki](https://github.com/electro-smith/DaisyWiki/wiki) to get yourself bootstrapped!
 Also be sure to bookmark the [Daisy Forum](https://forum.electro-smith.com/) and join the [Discord server](https://discord.gg/SuCtUsbD) to hang out with like-minded people committed to collective learning.